 The Group does not generate any types of hazardous waste during operation.
-The major source of non-hazardous comes from the office waste.
-The Group has implemented measures to minimize the waste generation amount and the waste generated in 2020 was in a very low level.
-Relevant data is expected to report in next year's report.
+The major source of nonhazardous comes from the office waste.
+The Group has implemented measures to minimize the waste generation amount and the waste generated in 2021 was in a very low level and therefore the Group did not record the level of waste generated during 2021.